 In fact, the very computer or smartphone you’re using right now can be operating with thousands of different artificial intelligence algorithms, all at once.

-What has really skyrocketed the machine learning industry is the ability to complete many different sets of instructions simultaneously.
+What has really skyrocketed in the machine learning industry is the ability to complete many different sets of instructions simultaneously.

 By being able to complete multiple actions in sync, everyday devices are becoming more and more intuitive to our needs, wants, and desires.